AppAuxin/iOS-Calculator/README.md

    <br>

-## calculation modes in iOS calculator
+## Calculation modes in iOS calculator

 you can see two calculation modes in this iOS calculator app.